V4Fire/Client/src/components/form/b-textarea/README.md

 # components/form/b-textarea

 This module provides a component to create a textarea.
-The component supports a feature of auto-resizing till it reaches the specified max height without a showing of a scrollbar.
+The component supports a feature of auto-resizing till it reaches the specified maximum height without a showing of a scrollbar.

 ## Synopsis